vedantt21/nos3-mantle/docs/wiki/Scenario_cFS.md

 ### Data Management

 * File Manager (FM)
-  * Provides a means to create or remove directories and files as well as poll what currently exists
+  * Provides a means to create or remove directories and files as well as poll what currently exists.
 * Data Storage (DS)
-  * Creates files based on it's defined tables
+  * Creates files based on its defined tables.
-  * Listens on the software bus for telemetry, down samples as desired, and writes those to one or more files
+  * Listens on the software bus for telemetry, down samples as desired, and writes the data to one or more files.
-  * Can have a maximum file size, age, and specific names for files by count or by current time at creation
+  * Can have a maximum file size and age, as well as specific names for files determined by count or by current time at creation.
 * CCSDS File Delivery Protocol (CFDP)
-  * Enables file transfers to and from the spacecraft
+  * Enables file transfers to and from the spacecraft.
-  * Class 1 transfers are equivalent to UDP, if data is lost its lost
+  * Class 1 transfers are equivalent to UDP - if data is lost it is lost.
-  * Class 2 transfers are equivalent to TCP, if data needs transmitted it will be via the ACK and NAK process
+  * Class 2 transfers are equivalent to TCP - if data must be transmitted it will be done via the ACK and NAK process.
-  * Class 2 is typically preferred, but class 1 is sometimes used instead to minimize complexity or when data quantity supersedes quality
+  * Class 2 is typically preferred, but class 1 is sometimes used instead to minimize complexity or when data quantity supersedes quality.

 ![Scenario cFS - Data Management](./_static/scenario_cfs/scenario_cfs_data_management.png)